Joséphine de Beauharnais: Empress of the French

 Napoleon was elected Emperor of the French in 1804, making Joséphine empress.
-The coronation ceremony, officiated by Pope Pius VII, took place at Notre-Dame de Paris, on December 2.
+The coronation ceremony, officiated by Pope Pius VII, took place at Notre-Dame de Paris, on 2 December.
 Napoleon first crowned himself, then put the crown on Joséphine's head, proclaiming her empress.
 This showed his rejection of the clergy as the power of Europe.

-In her role as empress, Napoleon had a court appointed to her and reinstated the offices which composed the household of the queen before the French revolution, with Adélaïde de La Rochefoucauld as Première dame d'honneur, Émilie de Beauharnais as Dame d'atour, and the wives of his own officials and generals, Jeanne Charlotte du Lucay, Madame de Rémusat, Elisabeth Baude de Talhouët, Lauriston, d'Arberg, Marie Antoinette Duchâtel, Sophie de Segur, Séran, Colbert, Savary and Aglaé Louise Auguié Ney, as Dame de Palais.
+In her role as empress, Josephine had a court appointed to her and reinstated the offices which composed the household of the queen before the French revolution, with Adélaïde de La Rochefoucauld as Première dame d'honneur, Émilie de Beauharnais as Dame d'atour, and the wives of his own officials and generals, Jeanne Charlotte du Lucay, Madame de Rémusat, Elisabeth Baude de Talhouët, Lauriston, d'Arberg, Marie Antoinette Duchâtel, Sophie de Segur, Séran, Colbert, Savary and Aglaé Louise Auguié Ney, as Dame de Palais.

 Shortly before their coronation, there was an incident at the Château de Saint-Cloud that nearly sundered the marriage between the two.
-Joséphine caught Napoleon in the bedroom of her lady-in-waiting, Élisabeth de Vaudey, and Napoleon threatened to divorce her as she had not produced an heir.
+Joséphine caught Napoleon in the bedroom of her lady-in-waiting, Élisabeth de Vaudey, and Napoleon threatened to divorce her as she had not produced an heir since he felt pressured from his family to do so.
 Eventually, however, through the efforts of her daughter Hortense, the two were reconciled.

 When after a few years it became clear she could not have a child, Napoleon, while still loving Joséphine, began to think about the possibility of an annulment.
-The final die was cast when Napoleon’s nephew Napoléon Charles Bonaparte, who had been declared his heir, died of croup in 1807.
-Napoleon began to create lists of eligible princesses.
+The final die was cast when Napoleon's nephew (and Joséphine's grandson) Napoléon Charles Bonaparte, who had been declared his heir, died of croup in 1807.
+Once again requested per Napoleon’s family, he began to create lists of eligible princesses.
 At dinner on 30 November 1809, he let Joséphine know that—in the interest of France—he must find a wife who could produce an heir.
+He let Joséphine know that this was his family's wish and that he wished it were not so.
 Joséphine agreed to the divorce so the Emperor could remarry in the hope of having an heir.
 The divorce ceremony took place on 10 January 1810 and was a grand but solemn social occasion, and each read a statement of devotion to the other.
+Napoleon marked the occasion by commissioning the Sèvres Egyptian Service for Joséphine as a divorce gift.